altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Update number of pivs when deleting uploaded
    - Swipe sideways to navigate months in uploaded
    - Tag as organized/unorganized
-- Info view for each piv on cloud (Tom)
 - Finish annotated source code: tagService, storeService, tools.
 - Sharebox
    - Backend